SECTION 1 - INTRODUCTION

 When using a Social Media or external website it must contain:

 a.)
-A VIMA Associate Logo from the approved templates.
+A VIMA independent business owner logo from the approved templates.

 b.)
-Your Name and Title (example: Jane Claudio, Independent Associate, VIMA).
+Your Name and Title (example: Jane Claudio, Independent Business Owner, VIMA).

 c.)
-A link to your Associate Replicated Website.
+A link to your independent business owner replicated website.

-Although VIMA brand themes and images are desirable for consistency, anyone landing on your page needs to clearly understand that they are at an Independent Associate site, and not a VIMA Corporate page.
+Although VIMA brand themes and images are desirable for consistency, anyone landing on your page needs to clearly understand that they are at an independent business owner site, and not a VIMA Corporate page.

 4.6 - Advertised Price